 Please note that all accepted applicants with three-year degrees may have to complete prerequisite or leveling classes as part of their degree plan.

 English as a Second Language (ESL)

 Viterbo University recognizes that English language proficiency is an important component of academic success for international students whose native language is not English.
-Students who do not meet the TOEFL requirements (500+ paper test, 173+ computer test, 61+ Internet test) may enroll in one of Viterbo’s English as a Second Language (ESL) courses.
+Students who do not meet the TOEFL or IELTS requirements (see ESL policy below) may be eligible to enroll in one of Viterbo’s English as a Second Language (ESL) courses.
 The ESL courses are designed to improve students’ experiences at Viterbo by enhancing their conversation, reading, writing, and listening skills, and overall academic performance.
 Some of the topics the courses will cover include:

 - Improved reading fluency